arjunbreddy22/question-generator/README.md

 ## 🙋‍♂️ Author

-Built by Ajun Reddy to make studying smarter, faster, and more personalized with AI.
+Built by Arjun Reddy to make studying smarter, faster, and more personalized with AI.